jamesdunham/dgo/cran-comments.md

 ## R CMD check results

-There were no ERRORs or NOTEs. appyeyor shows a WARNINGS that package dependencies were built under R 3.5.1.
+There were no ERRORs or NOTEs. appyeyor shows a WARNING that package dependencies were built under R 3.5.1.